sam-mol/Hand-written-digits-recognition-using-deep-learning-models/README.md

 5) Adjust hyperparameters if needed and train the model again.
 6) Test the model on the test set.
 7) Report the findings.

+References: Keras is well described by its creator François Chollet in his book "Deep Learning with Python".